AseelAlsahsah/OOP_Principles_Task/README.md

     public void viewEnrolledUsers(ArtGalleryEvent event) {
         // prints the usernames of all visitors and artists enrolled in a specific event }

-    public void addArtistArtworks(ArtGalleryEvent event, Artist artist) {
-        // calls the addArtworkToEvent() method to add an artwork to a specific event.
-    }
 }
 ```